chelala/provider-azureextra/README.md

-# provider-template
+# provider-azureextra

-`provider-template` is a minimal [Crossplane](https://crossplane.io/) Provider that is meant to be used as a template for implementing new Providers.
+`provider-azureextra` is a minimal [Crossplane](https://crossplane.io/) Provider that is meant to be used as a azureextra for implementing new Providers.
 It comes with the following features that are meant to be refactored:

 - A `ProviderConfig` type that only points to a credentials `Secret`.